gamesbook/pyprototypr/docs/core_shapes.rst

 Almost every shape will need to have its position set.
-For shapes that allow it, a common way to do this is by setting a value for **cx** - the distance from the left margin of the page (or card) to the centre position of the shape and **cy** - the distance from the bottom margin of the page (or card) to the centre position of the shape.
+For shapes that allow it, a common way to do this is by setting a value for **cx** - the distance from the left margin of the page (or card) to the centre position of the shape and/or **cy** - the distance from the bottom margin of the page (or card) to the centre position of the shape.